nine7nine/Wine-NSPA/README.md

 ![My Image](/examples/images/wine-nspa_wine_proc_threads.png)

-Here, we can see wine's own process threads are running as Real-time.
+Here, we can see wine's own process threads are running as Real-Time.
 What you can't see here is that these threads are mostly futex-related and are running with SCHED_RR policy, while the highest RT priority threads are FIFO.
-The main process threads do not run as Real-time...
+The main process threads do not run as Real-Time...
 Next, have a look at application threads;

 ![My Image](/examples/images/wine-nspa_app_threads.png)

-Here, the very highest priority RT threads are FIFO (wineAPI TIME_CRITICAL = -76); while all lower RT priority threads are SCHED_RR.
-Notably, these lower RT priority threads are important; they are worker threads and the Wine-rt patch can't set them as Real-Time.
-Have you ever ran into a multi-processor mode in a plugin that causes xruns and glitching?
+Here, the very highest priority RT threads are FIFO (winAPI TIME_CRITICAL = -76); while all lower RT priority threads are SCHED_RR.
+Notably, the very loweest RT priority threads are important; these are worker threads and the Wine-rt patch can't set them as Real-Time properly. ~ Have you ever ran into a multi-processor mode in a plugin that causes xruns and glitching?
 Well, it's likely because the plugin's worker threads weren't running with Real-Time priorities.

 In Wine-NSPA, various Environment Variables must be set for an application to make use of this fork's features.